Industrial Data & IIoT · MAY 2026 · Updated JUNE 2026 · 8 min read

 OPC UA (IEC 62541), MQTT and Sparkplug B, and the ISA-95 (IEC 62264) equipment hierarchy turn an ad hoc integration into a repeatable architecture that survives equipment changes and vendor turnover.

-This guide covers where the silos form, the architecture that breaks them down, the standards that make that architecture portable, a worked example of how the structure looks in practice, how to choose an approach, and the mistakes that quietly undermine a data programme.
+This guide covers where the silos form, the architecture that breaks them down, the standards that make that architecture portable, and a worked example of the structure in practice.

 Where the silos form

-Manufacturing data tends to accumulate in separate systems that were each designed to do a specific job, without a shared view of what is happening across the plant.
+Manufacturing data accumulates in systems that were each designed to do one job, without a shared view of the plant.

-The historian records time-series values from PLCs and field instruments.
-It is excellent at storing what happened and poor at explaining why it happened or what the production impact was.
+The historian records time-series values from PLCs and instruments.
+It is excellent at storing what happened and poor at explaining why, or what the production impact was.

-The ERP system holds production orders, material consumption and cost data.
-It operates on shift-level or day-level granularity and cannot see what the plant floor is doing in real time.
+The ERP system holds production orders, material consumption and cost data at shift-level or day-level granularity.
+It cannot see what the plant floor is doing in real time.

-Maintenance records sit in a CMMS or in spreadsheets.
-They are linked to assets by description rather than to the specific events that caused failures or downtime, which makes cross-system root cause analysis difficult.
+Maintenance records sit in a CMMS or spreadsheets, linked to assets by description rather than to the events that caused failures, which makes cross-system root cause analysis difficult.

-The result is that each system is accurate within its own domain but cannot answer cross-domain questions.
-Questions like: what was the true cost of the three unplanned stops on Line 2 last Tuesday?
-How much time was lost to changeovers versus breakdowns versus quality holds across the quarter?
-Those questions require data from multiple systems, and without integration they get answered with estimates.
+Each system is accurate within its own domain but cannot answer cross-domain questions: the true cost of three unplanned stops on Line 2 last Tuesday, or time lost to changeovers versus breakdowns versus quality holds across a quarter.
+Without integration, those questions get answered with estimates.

 The unified namespace: one structured source of truth

-The alternative is to stop wiring systems directly to each other and instead give the plant a single place where all current data lives, structured by where it belongs in the physical and process hierarchy.
+The alternative is to stop wiring systems directly to each other and give the plant a single place where all current data lives, structured by where it belongs in the physical and process hierarchy.
 This is the unified namespace, commonly abbreviated UNS.
+Every system publishes its data into one hierarchical namespace and any consumer subscribes to the part it needs, so the integration count collapses from a mesh of point-to-point links to one connection per system.

-The transport that makes this practical is MQTT, a lightweight publish and subscribe protocol standardised by OASIS and widely used in industrial IIoT.
-MQTT decouples publishers from subscribers through a central broker: a PLC gateway publishes a temperature value to a topic, and the historian, an HMI and a dashboard all receive it without the publisher knowing or caring who is listening.
+The transport that makes this practical is MQTT, a lightweight publish and subscribe protocol standardised by OASIS.
+MQTT decouples publishers from subscribers through a central broker: a PLC gateway publishes a temperature to a topic, and the historian, an HMI and a dashboard all receive it without the publisher knowing who is listening.
 Add a new consumer and nothing on the publishing side changes.

-Plain MQTT alone is not enough, because it says nothing about how topics should be named, what the payload looks like or whether a device is still online.
-That is the gap Sparkplug B fills.
-Sparkplug B is an open specification, now standardised through the Eclipse Foundation, that defines how industrial devices use MQTT.
+Plain MQTT says nothing about how topics are named, what the payload looks like or whether a device is still online.
+Sparkplug B, an open specification standardised through the Eclipse Foundation, fills that gap.
 It adds:

-An efficient binary payload that carries metrics, datatypes, timestamps and aliases compactly.
+An efficient binary payload carrying metrics, datatypes, timestamps and aliases compactly.

-Report by exception, so only changed values are published, which keeps bandwidth and broker load low.
+Report by exception, so only changed values are published, keeping bandwidth and broker load low.

-The state awareness is the part that matters for a single source of truth.
+The state awareness is the part that matters for a source of truth.
 Without it, a dashboard cannot tell the difference between a value that is genuinely steady and a gateway that died an hour ago.
-With Sparkplug B, a missing device announces itself, and the namespace stays honest.
+With Sparkplug B, a missing device announces itself and the namespace stays honest.

 Reading the equipment: OPC UA and the control layer

-MQTT and Sparkplug B move and structure the data, but something has to read it out of the equipment first.
-That is usually OPC UA, the OPC Foundation's open interoperability standard, published as IEC 62541.
-OPC UA carries a rich, self-describing information model, so a value arrives with its datatype, units and place in an equipment model rather than as a bare number.
-It is the common way modern PLCs, gateways and OEM skids expose their data securely across an OT network.
+Something has to read the data out of the equipment first.
+That is usually OPC UA, the OPC Foundation's interoperability standard, published as IEC 62541.
+OPC UA carries a rich, self-describing information model, so a value arrives with its datatype, units and place in an equipment model rather than as a bare number, and it is the common way modern PLCs, gateways and OEM skids expose data securely across an OT network.

-A typical pattern reads structured data out of equipment over OPC UA at the edge, maps it onto the plant's standard structure, and publishes it into the unified namespace over MQTT with Sparkplug B. OPC UA does the equipment modelling and secure transport from the device; Sparkplug B does the plant-wide distribution.
-The two are complementary rather than competing, and the PLC, SCADA and HMI layer is where the raw signals are first read and standardised before they ever reach the namespace.
-Standing up the broker, the edge nodes and the OPC UA connections cleanly is core industrial data and IIoT work.
+A typical pattern reads structured data out of equipment over OPC UA at the edge, maps it onto the plant's standard structure, and publishes it into the unified namespace over MQTT with Sparkplug B. The two protocols are complementary: OPC UA does the equipment modelling and secure transport from the device, Sparkplug B does the plant-wide distribution.
+The PLC, SCADA and HMI layer is where the raw signals are first read and standardised, and standing up the broker, edge nodes and OPC UA connections cleanly is core industrial data and IIoT work.

 The standards that make it portable